 |Day 01||Arrival in Kathmandu- Nepal.||You will meet Mid Earth representative and will be transferred to a 3 star hotel which is located close to the tourist district of Thamel and offers comfortable accommodation.

 A pre-trek briefing will be conducted today along with introduction to your trek leader and guide.

-Namche is the most prosperous and the largest town in the Khumbu.
+Namche is the most prosperous and the largest town in the Khumbu (Everest) region.
 A bazaar is held here every Saturday.
 The wares on display include meat, grains and vegetables, tennis shoes and trinkets as well as hand woven aprons and Tibetan boots.
-The Sherpas play host to trader from the foothills, as well as Tibetans from over the border.
+The Sherpas play host to traders from the foothills, as well as Tibetans from over the border.
 Thamserku (6648m), Kwangde Ri (6187m) and Khumbila (5707m) surround the natural bowl that Namche sits in.